 The legal formalities to make a valid will require the will-maker to sign their will in the presence of at least two people, acting as formal witnesses to the event.
-Executing a will in front of witnesses fulfils a protective function.

-Intestacy is when you die without leaving a will.
-You are said to have died “intestate”.
+If you die without leaving a will you are said to die “intestate”.
 In the absence of instructions left in a valid will, who will inherit your property?
 Succession law contains strict rules to deal with this problem.

+Why make a will and what can it do?
 Dying without leaving a will, or leaving an invalid one, is to die intestate.
-Dying intestate means property left (the estate) is distributed according to the intestacy law.
+Dying intestate means property left by the deceased, their estate, is distributed according to the intestacy law.
 The intestacy law has been prescribed by legislation as the ‘default’ rules to apply in these circumstances.
 The problem is that the intestacy formula for distribution may not produce the desired outcome.